keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 It's a slow process back to town in the mud, but they get home safely.
 As they return to town the rain slows down but doesn't stop.

 If they go to the station, they are sent up to the captains office by a guard (Peter) in the garage.
-- Jacob lets them know he can't pay them if they didn't find the kid, but can sponsor them to go out again and pay for their nights rest in the town if they do so.
+- Marek lets them know he can't pay them if they didn't find the kid, but can sponsor them to go out again and pay for their nights rest in the town if they do so.
 - is interested by the map, there's rumors of old ruins or something out there.
 - if they talk about or show him evidence of the goblins being organized, he seems concerned. "organized goblins are competent goblins, that's the last thing we need."
 - He'll answer any other questions to a reasonable extent